 Was there a value to the ‘gesimas that has been lost?
 In a sense, yes.
 Lent tends to catch people unawares today and they haven’t made the preparations needed to begin the Lenten disciplines of prayer, fasting, and almsgiving.
 Also, Lent, Holy Week, and Easter are busy times liturgically for clergy and pre-Lent gave them a chance to prepare.
 There had also been a custom of clergy retreats during these weeks for personal preparation.
 Sometimes these weeks were called “clerical Lent.”
 This accounts for the hue and cry against the suppression of the ‘gesimas by many clergy and some lay people in the 1970s.

 I don’t expect to see a return to Sundays with Latin names.
 But some have begun calling Transfiguration Sunday “the Sunday before Lent.”
-Without a change in the lectionary we could also designate the previous Sunday as the “Second Sunday before Lent” and the Sunday before that as “Third Sunday before Lent” as a way of reminding people that “the solemn time is coming” and they had better get organized for it in their homes and personal lives as well as in the life of the congregation.
+Without a change in the lectionary we could also designate the previous Sunday as the “Second Sunday before Lent” and the Sunday before that as “Third Sunday before Lent” as a way of reminding people that “the solemn time is coming” when we no longer sing the happy songs (Glory to God, Alleluia) and they had better get organized for it in their homes and personal lives as well as in the life of the congregation.

 A properly observed Lent will require dietary and schedule changes for the faithful.
 And, in terms of the new catechumenal emphasis in Lent, pastors, catechists, and congregants need to prepare themselves spiritually and practically for the hard work of making new Christians.
-Pre-Lent is the time to “round up” those catechumens who are ready to undergo the Rite of Election at the beginning of Lent.
+Pre-Lent is the time to “round up” those catechumens who are ready to undergo the Rite of Election at the beginning of Lent, making them catechumens and leading to their baptism at the Easter Vigil.

 Pastor Frank Senn